 Don’t get me wrong, I use Photoshop on a regular basis, but I don’t touch any of the tools that can be used to alter my height or shape.
-I tend to stick to smaller changes, like adjusting the brightness and saturation of my photos.
+I tend to stick to smaller changes, like adjusting the brightness and saturation of my photos and I occasionally use the photoshop color wheel if I need to.
+To me, these small edits make my photos look more crisp and fresh but don’t make me look unrecognizable.
+After all, I want people to still be able to recognize me if they see me in real life!
 I’m also a fan of the sharpening tool and sometimes the burn tool to brighten up backgrounds, but I use those mainly on my product shots.

 I know that some bloggers may feel the need to break out the healing brush to smooth away fine lines or blemishes.
 I tend to leave those tools too, but every so often, I’ll make an exception.
 For instance, if I have a nasty pimple in the middle of my forehead, I’ll probably erase that out of my photos.
 If I have a long hair hanging off my necklace, I’ll definitely remove that from my photos.
 Again, that’s just me.
 I don’t care about what other people do to their photos!